Sprinkle Your Summer With Culture

-Heading to the library, or choosing new books for your own library?
-Include books that feature diverse characters and communities and that offer a look into other experiences and cultures.
-Here are a few wonderful resources to guide you in choosing books.
+Head to the library or your local bookstore.
+Choose books that feature diverse characters and communities and that offer a look into other experiences and cultures.

 - Read Around the World Summer Reading Series Recommended books for the whole family, by the bloggers of Multicultural Kid Blogs (& friends!)

-- Diversity Book Lists & Activities for Teachers and Parents and Diversity Children’s Book Reviews from Multicultural Children’s Book Day.
+- Diversity Book Lists & Activities for Teachers and Parents and Diverse Children’s Book Reviews from Multicultural Children’s Book Day.

 - We Need Diverse Books Summer Reading Series Posting a new “If You Liked” suggestion every day of the summer.

-Check THIS out: Read the World Summer Book Club will be exploring the world one book at a time.
-Using Give Your Child the World by Jamie C. Martin as a resource guide, readers choose one book each week from a different part of the world.
-Registering for the Book Club includes printables (regional maps, reading log, motivational coupons, and a certificate of completion) and links to extra materials (recipes, video clips, and more).
-Find out more and register here.
+- Using Give Your Child the World by Jamie C. Martin as a resource guide, readers choose one book each week from a different part of the world.

 - Kid World Citizen shares 25 music videos from around the globe.
 Try some new moves!

 Arts & Crafts